Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 ## Dependencies

 For this tutorial, we'll be using Python 3.7 but feel free to try other versions as well.
 Python must be downloaded and installed locally before continuing.
-Windows users be sure to include the `python37.dll` in the same directory as the `learn_engine_dev` executable.
+Windows users be sure to include the `python37.dll` in the same directory as the `red_engine` executable.

 ## Build